-- (a) The regular workweek will be thirty (30) hours Monday to Sunday.
+(a) The regular work week will be thirty (30) hours Monday to Sunday.
 The hours will be set over the seven (7) day period and may include split shifts.
-This is a ten (10) month position. - (b) The employee shall be guaranteed thirty (30) hours pay per week at straight time rates regardless of whether the employee is scheduled to work thirty (30) hours in that week. - (c) The employee will be notified of their Monday to Sunday schedule by the end of the shift on the Friday of the preceding week.
-Any variation to the schedule will be discussed between the employee and the Theatre Co-ordinator. - (d) It is the intention of the Parties that the employee will be provided with forty-eight (48) consecutive hours off, in any workweek subject to the educational and operational needs of the program/theatre.
+This is a ten (10) month position.

-- (e) Overtime shall be on a voluntary basis only, except in cases of emergency. - (f) Overtime shall be paid at time and one-half (1/2) for all hours worked over thirty-five (35) hours in any workweek. - (g) Overtime shall be paid at double time (2 times) for all hours worked over forty (40) in any workweek.
+- (b) The employee shall be guaranteed thirty (30) hours pay per week at straight time rates regardless of whether the employee is scheduled to work thirty (30) hours in that week. - (c) The employee will be notified of their Monday to Sunday schedule by the end of the shift on the Friday of the preceding week.
+Any variation to the schedule will be discussed between the employee and the Theatre Co-ordinator. - (d) It is the intention of the Parties that the employee will be provided with forty-eight (48) consecutive hours off, in any work week subject to the educational and operational needs of the program/theatre.
+Overtime shall be on a voluntary basis only, except in cases of emergency. - (e) Overtime shall be paid at time and one-half (11⁄2) for all hours worked over thirty-five (35) hours in any work week. - (f) Overtime shall be paid at double time (2 times) for all hours worked over forty (40) in any work week. - (g) It is agreed that the work that is currently being performed in the Mount Elizabeth Theatre by Bargaining Unit employees shall continue to be performed by Bargaining Unit employees.